How to Use Account-Based Marketing to Boost Your Bottom Line

 - Lead management and marketing automation: This tool bridges the gap between a lead and an account.
 You can use them to build lists of targeted accounts, nurture accounts on multiple channels, and report on the overall impact of your account-based marketing campaign.

-- Content Marketing and Personalization: This is the tool you'll depend on if you need help targeting accounts that are interested in your content, or how to determine what content is relevant for a particular account.
+- Content Marketing and Personalization: This is the tool you'll depend on if you need help targeting accounts that are interested in your content, or how to determine what content is relevant to a particular account.

 - Ad Serving and Retargeting: It displays and segment advertising at the account level, and it's based on the engagement of the account.